Larry Meistrich

 Larry Meistrich (born October 14, 1966) is an American film producer.
 He was a founding member of the now defunct film production company The Shooting Gallery.

 Meistrich attended Johns Hopkins University graduating in 1989 with a degree in writing.
 While at Hopkins, he was a brother of Alpha Delta Phi.

 He produced Sling Blade, with Billy Bob Thornton, which won the Academy Award for Best Writing, Adapted Screenplay.
 He won an Independent Spirit Award for producing You Can Count on Me in 2001 and the film was also nominated for an Academy Award for Best Screenplay.
 Meistrich now is the founder and chairman of NEHST Studios.
 NEHST has combined with another studio to create DigiNext Films.

-Larry Meistrich has had some controversial film companies and been sued multiple times for fraud.
+Larry Meistrich has had some controversial film companies and been sued for fraud by his employee and investors for losing tens of millions of dollars.